Fontbane/pokeruby493/README.md

 -Shinny: Help with the front sprites' position issue and with the Level + Gender Based evolution.

--[BluRose](https://github.com/BluRosie): Map-based and move-based evolutions.
+-[BluRose](https://github.com/BluRosie): Map and move-based evolutions, and Happiny's evolution method too.

 -[Doesnt](https://github.com/Doesnty): I learned about the files involved in the task of adding new moves to pokeruby thanks to his commits.